danmbrown/city-of-whispers/Moves.md

 - **12+** You arrive uneventfully, or pick 1 Consequence and clear 1 Heat.
 - **10+** Pick 1 Consequence.
-- **7 - 9** Pick 2 Consequences.
+- **7 - 9** Pick 2 Consequences, or ask the Magistrate how you were diverted temporarily from your destination.

 #### Consequences
-- You alert a rival faction or enemy along the way
 - You end up on the wrong side of the neighborhood
-- You had to make an unscheduled stop
 - Your arrival or departure is noticed by someone
 - It took you longer to get there than expected